XDawn66/XDawn66/README.md

 - 👋 Hi, I’m @XDawn66
 - 👀 I’m interested in ALL KINDS OF CODING
-- 🌱 I’m currently learning ASSEMBLY
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for programming relative interns.
 - 📫 How to reach me jiang1241838337@gmail.com

 <!---